jundalisay/sp/content/en/bio/principles/intro/chapter-04.md

 Instead of water and seas, Hume gives the example of a citizens and republics, wherein each citizen is a 'drop' or member of the bigger sea of humans.:

-{{< q a="Hume" >}}
+{{< q a="David Hume" >}}
 I can only compare the soul to a republic with several members united by the reciprocal ties of government and subordination.
 This gives rise to other persons who propagate the same republic in the incessant changes of its parts.
 The same republic may change its members, laws, and constitutions.
 {{< /q >}}

 In Bio Superphysics, Hume's idea of the self leads to complex personality types, as well as personality disorders, depending on how united or disunited the selves are.

 In Social Superphysics, it naturally leads to the idea of the society-organism which has its own dynamics, just as water in a cup has different dynamics than water in the ocean.

 For example, water in a cup does not have waves nor any variation in saltiness or mineral content, whereas ocean-water has waves and a varying amount of minerals.

 This has the following implementations in the different sciences:

 Science | Effect
 --- | ---
 Material Superphysics | It destroys the grandfather paradox because if you go back in time to kill yourself as a child, you are actually *killing a different entity*.
-This means that your current self will stay alive, but your child-self will die
+This means that your current self will stay alive, but that seemingly-other-child-version-of-you will die
 . | It allows the possibility of multiverses which have different copies of the self.
-Bio Superphysics | It gets to the root causes of personality disorders Supersociology | Death penalty and imprisonment would be applied differently because the person who committed the crime is a different entity from the one serving the jail time
+Bio Superphysics | It gets to the root causes of personality disorders Supersociology | Death penalty and imprisonment would be applied differently because the person who committed the crime is a different entity from the one serving the jail time i.e a criminal can only be executed if there is not change in his wave-form through time as it means that his soul has been so deeply indoctrinated with a wrong *adharmic* wave pattern
 Supereconomics | Sanctions on erring countries will also be different because the Kim Jong Un that met Trump in 2019 is a different entity from the Kim Jong Un that started in 2011
 . | Laws should not guarantee the lifetime ownership of assets and property because the entity that deserved it in the beginning might not be deserving later on*.